AviralChandr2001/web-browser-uisng-python/README.md

-# web-browser-uisng-python
+# web-browser
-In this I create python project using python libraries like PyQt5 and others.
+In this i create python project using python libraries like PyQt5 and others.